 Les Invalides

 Les Invalides is a complex of buildings and gardens located in the heart of Paris, in the 5th arrondissement.
-It is home to the Musée de l’Armée, the Panthéon, and the Invalides, which is where Napoleon Bonaparte was buried.
+It is home to the Musée de l’Armée, the Panthéon, and the Invalides, where Napoleon Bonaparte was buried.

 See Related: Paris Pass Review